[ English | 日本語 ]

 The first column is the suction head and the second column is the volumetric water content, where space is used as a delimiter.
 Any unit can be used as the input data, and the calculated data depends on the unit used as the input data.

 Input data can also be selected from the sample soil water retention data in the UNSODA database (Nemes et al., 2001).
+Please note that the sample data from the UNSODA database is suction (cm) and volumetric water content (dimensionless or cm3 / cm3).

 The calculation starts by pressing the "Calculate" button.
 Please wait for several seconds until the result screen appears.